isc-projects/stork/doc/usage.rst

 for each DHCP server.
 Leaving them blank for some servers means that these servers receive no boot fields, classes or DHCP options with the reservation.

-Submitted host reservations may appear in Stork's host reservations list with some delay.
-Please allow some time for the reservations to propagate to the Kea DHCP servers and refresh the list.

 Updating Host Reservations
 --------------------------